edwardcao3026/-SegBenchmark/README.md

    - The DeepCell documentation includes examples of training segmentation and tracking models.
    - You can find Python notebooks for these examples, illustrating how to use DeepCell for single-cell analysis.

-For more detailed information and examples, you should refer to the [DeepCell documentation](https://deepcell.readthedocs.io/en/master/).
+For more detailed information and examples, you should refer to the [DeepCell documentation](https://DeepCell.readthedocs.io/en/master/).
 This resource provides comprehensive guidance on installing and using DeepCell, including example notebooks for various applications.

-#### 3.3.3 Run Deepcell in Code
+#### 3.3.3 Run DeepCell in Code

 To run DeepCell in Python, you can follow this script: